google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Note:</strong> Remember to change the version number of the database to 4 before testing the code.
+Note: Remember to change the version number of the database to 4 before testing the code.

-<strong>Note:</strong> Remember to close the test page.
+Note: Remember to close the test page.
 The database version can't be changed while another page is using the database.